shdwroot/claude-code-spec-development/README.md

+Copy the repo into .claude folder in root of project, then relaunch claude code cli and confirm if slash commands and agents are loaded in CLI.

 # Spec-Driven Development System

 A comprehensive implementation of structured, AI-assisted software development that transforms high-level feature requests into production-ready code through intelligent codebase understanding and disciplined multi-phase workflows.